Failure to File Property Declaration Schedule

 Business Personal Property declarations will be deemed "timely" if received and/or postmarked by April 15th.

 All Business Personal Property Declaration Schedules and enclosed forms returned to the Assessor are considered private, confidential documents by law.

-ALL Business Personal Property used in a business, organization or rental property at any time during the year must be reported to the Assessor for Business Personal Property assessment.
-Following is a partial list of typical items which must be reported:
+All Business Personal Property used in a business, organization or rental property at any time during the year must be reported to the Assessor for Business Personal Property assessment.
+The following is a partial list of typical items which must be reported:

 - Computer equipment (Computer software is exempt from personal property tax)

 - Leasehold improvements: certain leasehold improvements are considered personal property.
 (Property owners report leasehold improvements on the Declaration Schedule and the Assessor must decide whether these improvements are personal property, as opposed to real property improvements)